UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ## Inspecting genomic files using bash`

 As you may have realised, these file types don't play well with MS Word, Excel and the like.
-We need different ways to lok through these and as we go, hopefully you'll get the hang of this.
+We need different ways to look through these and as we go, hopefully you'll get the hang of this.
 First we'll download the file GCF_000182855.2_ASM18285v1_genomic.gff for *Lactobacillus amylovorus* from the NCBI database.
 (Use `curl` if you don't have `wget`)

 ```